Lmombaerts/raman_gbm_lymphoma/README.md

 - **FFPE_classification.ipynb** contains the code to classify glioblastoma and lymphoma tumor tissues from FFPE.

 The folder **Preprocessing** contains the Matlab functions used to remove outliers and detrend the spectrum using the iterative Savitzky Golay filtering approach.

+Data are available at the following address :